-- Is the event a good idea? - Do we have the skills required to plan and run the event? - Will the host community be supportive of the event? - Do we have access to infrastructure in the community? - Can we hire a venue at a price we can afford? - Will the event attract enough competitors? - Will the event attract media and sponsor support? - Finally, will the event be financially viable?
+- Do we have the skills required to plan and run the event? - Will the host community be supportive of the event? - Do we have access to infrastructure in the community? - Can we hire a venue at a price we can afford? - Will the event attract enough competitors? - Will the event attract media and sponsor support? - Finally, will the event be financially viable?

-6.4 Event Venue and Site Selection
+6.5 Event Venue and Site Selection